aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/commentrangestart/_index.md

 ---
 title: CommentRangeStart
 linktitle: CommentRangeStart
-second_title: Aspose.Words for Java API Reference
+second_title: Aspose.Words for Java
 description: Denotes the start of a region of text that has a comment associated with it in Java.
 type: docs
-weight: 82
+weight: 91
 url: /java/com.aspose.words/commentrangestart/
 ---